 Delhi factory fire: Firefighter succumbs to injuries

+A fortnight before he would have turned 29, Amit Kumar Balyan died saving lives after a building collapse in Peeragarhi area in northwest Delhi on Thursday.
+Balyan had joined the Delhi Fire Service as a fire operator after successfully completing his basic training on June 10, 2019.
+A resident of Meetnagar, he was posted at Kirti Nagar fire station.

-A firefighter, who was rescued after a portion of a battery factory collapsed in northwest Delhi's Peera Garhi following an explosion due to a fire on Thursday, succumbed to his injuries, Chief Minister Arvind Kejriwal said.
+He married in February 2019 and is survived by his wife, father, mother, one younger brother and two younger sisters.
+The firefighter, who was rescued after a portion of the three-storey building collapsed following an explosion, succumbed to his injuries at a hospital, Chief Minister Arvind Kejriwal said.

-"It is with deep sadness I inform you that one of our firemen was martyred while saving people from fire.
-Our firemen save other people's lives by putting their lives under extremely risk in difficult circumstances.
-May his soul rest in peace," Kejriwal tweeted.

-Eighteen people, including fire brigade personnel, were injured when a battery factory collapsed in northwest Delhi's Peera Garhi following an explosion due to a fire that broke out early on Thursday morning, officials said.
+Officials said 17 others were injured in the fire that broke out early Thursday.
+Ved Pal Chhikara, assistant divisional officer of the fire department, said the rescue operation became difficult after the rear portion of the building collapsed after the explosion.

+"We got information around 8 am regarding the collapse following a blast inside the building.
+Total four persons, including three firemen, were trapped.
+We broke the portions of two buildings on either side of the premises where fire occurred.
+"Civilians were taken out first, following which two firemen -- Manjeet and Mahavir -- were moved out.
+Balyan was the last person who was rescued around 3 pm.
+He was taken to Balaji Hospital where he was declared dead," Chhikara said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)